Hazard and Risk Register

 Step 2.
 Risk Assessment

 Once hazards have been identified, an assessment of the risk must be made by evaluating both the likelihood of any injury, illness or damage occurring and the likely severity (or consequence) of any injury, illness or damage that may occur.
-The following factors should be considered when evaluating risk:

 • The workplace and the working environment (including layout and conditions).